 Green tea is made from mature tea leaves and is less processed than other teas.
 Since the leaves have not been fermented, but instead are dried and steamed, green tea can keep its high level of catechins.
 Epigallocatechin gallate (EGCG) is the most common catechin found in green tea and therefore has been the most researched.

 You can consume green tea as a hot or cold beverage.
 It is also available in a more concentrated form called an extract.
 A green tea extract means that the active ingredients found in the green tea, such as the catechins, have been removed from the dried green tea leaves to produce a more concentrated form.
 Extracts are available in liquid, powder, capsule, or tablet forms.
-Extracts provide the same amount of active ingredients found in an average cup of green tea.
-You can get all the benefits of green tea in just one capsule or a few drops of a liquid.

 Health Benefits of Green Tea